Amddah21/location_voiture/README.md

-# Rentcars - Car Rental Management System
+# Cars Location voiture - Car Rental Management System

 A complete car rental management system built with PHP, MySQL, HTML, CSS, and JavaScript.
 This system includes both a public-facing website for customers and a comprehensive admin dashboard for managing vehicles, bookings, clients, and more.

+**Cars Location voiture** is a premium car rental platform with advanced features including brand management, automatic logo rotation animations, booking notifications, and a modern responsive design.

 ## Features